How fast will I lose weight on the No-Fail Diet?

 Can I follow the No-Fail Diet if I have type 2 diabetes?

 If you have type 2 diabetes and you are taking a medication that lowers your blood sugar, speak to your doctor first.
 You should not follow Phase 1, which eliminates starchy foods at lunch and dinner, but Phase 2 is appropriate for you.
 Just be sure to eat your meals and snacks at regular intervals to prevent a low blood sugar reaction.
-Make sure you monitor your blood sugar levels regularly.
+Monitor your blood sugar levels regularly.

 What happens if I stop losing weight despite following the plan closely?